-In conjunction with Gallery East, we are pleased to present the work of one of Australia's most important, ground breaking and influential artists working today.
+In conjunction with Gallery East, we are pleased to present the work of one of Australia's most important, ground breaking and influential artists.

 Carol Rudyard came to art late in life, completing formal studies when she was in her late forties.
 Her work is held in all State Collections and the National Gallery of Australia.